 - cChannel: gradual Ethereum mainnet roll out and continued blockchain expansion and integration

 - cOS: SDK public v3.0 release

 - Community: begin to onboard off-chain service providers

 - cRoute: production measurement and optimization

-- cOS: SDK public v4.0 (with VM-native bridge) release
+- cOS: SDK public v4.0 release to enhance UX for real-world use cases

 What are the tokens used for and how can token value appreciate?